hyriver/pygeoogc/README.rst

 You can try using PyGeoOGC without installing it on you system by clicking on the binder badge below the PyGeoOGC banner.
 A Jupyter notebook instance with the Hydrodata software stack pre-installed will be launched in your web browser and you can start coding!

+Please note that since Hydrodata is in early development stages, while the provided functionaities should be stable, changes in APIs are possible in new releases.
+But we appreciate it if you give this project a try and provide feedback.
+Contributions are most welcome.

 Moreover, requests for additional functionalities can be submitted via `issue tracker <https://github.com/cheginit/pygeoogc/issues>`__.